18-wheeler Accident Lawyer in Texas

 - Side-Impact Accidents

 Company vehicle and truck crashes can have catastrophic consequences for an innocent driver.
 In some cases, these vehicles carry hazardous chemicals or other dangerous materials.
 Exposure to these chemicals can exacerbate physical from the initial impact of the crash.
 Because of the complexity in these cases, the 18 wheeler accident lawyer on your side matters.
 Call The Carlson Law Firm to discuss your legal options after an 18-wheeler crash.

-Common 18-Wheeler Crash Injuries
+Common 18-Wheeler Accident Injuries

 The weight and size of an 18-wheel can lead to some of the more severe injuries as far as auto accidents are concerned.
 Many of these injuries have long recovery periods and have a significant effect on one’s quality of life.
 The consequences of a truck accident are severe.
 Including permanent injuries or death.
 At The Carlson Law Firm, an 18-wheeler accident lawyer will work with your doctors and rehab specialists to document a claim to cover future needs, economic impact, and pain and suffering.